November 17, 2017

 So, what’s the solution?

-Enhancing Patient Care in American Indian and Alaskan Native Communities
+Solutions for Enhancing Patient Care in Tribal Communities

-- Minimize the frustration of denials.
 Technology should be leveraged to prevent issues from snowballing.
-Hospitals use Databound Healthcare Solutions’ reCoverTM service to prevent administrative denials, and they use EMUETM to automate manual work.
+Hospitals use BOOST− our insurance discovery service − to prevent administrative denials, and EMUE to automate manual work.
 No headaches required.

-- Receive more reimbursements. reCover efficiently locates complete identification of third-party healthcare coverage for patients.
-Norton Sound Health Corporation (NSHC), a tribally owned, not-for-profit healthcare organization used reCover to obtain millions of dollars in additional revenue.
+BOOST efficiently locates complete identification of third-party healthcare coverage for patients.
+Norton Sound Health Corporation (NSHC), a tribal owned, not-for-profit healthcare organization uses our insurance discovery service to obtain millions of dollars in additional revenue each year.

-- Automate manual work.
-The Alaska Native Tribal Health Consortium (ANTHC), an Indian Health Service (IHS) hospital located in Anchorage, Alaska, used EMUE to eliminate close to 20 hours of manual work per week.
+The Alaska Native Tribal Health Consortium (ANTHC), IHS hospital located in Anchorage, Alaska, used EMUE to eliminate close to 20 hours of manual work per week.